grawert/testbed/docs/source/deployment.rst

        also use downloaded images from upstream and register them.
 Note the ``__os_distro`` property that you need to set on OTC.

-     * The otc-physical environment is for an SCS/OSISM testbed deployment, which would be a really nice test environment.
-We don't have it working yet, unfortunately, so this is work in progress.

 .. note::

    If the name of the cloud provider in ``clouds.yaml`` differs from the intended default, e.g.